-Wildlife Connect is a joint initiative between WWF, CLLC, CCSG, and CMS that aims to maintain or increase ecological connectivity of landscapes, ensuring viable wildlife populations, ecosystem services, resilience to climate change, and human well-being.
-Let´s see why and how!
+Wildlife Connect is a collaborative initiative by WWF, CLLC, CCSG, and CMS that seeks to maintain or enhance ecological connectivity across landscapes.
+By doing so, it supports viable wildlife populations, preserves vital ecosystem services, strengthens climate resilience, and promotes human well-being.
+Explore why this matters—and how it works.

-Wildlife are what bring our planet to life- the amazing array of animals and their habitats that we all depend on.
+Wildlife brings our planet to life—a remarkable diversity of animals and their habitats that we all rely on for a healthy, balanced world.

 But what do wildlife need to thrive?
 In part, the ability to move...

-Animals need to travel between the different areas they need during their life cycles.
-The places they find their food are often different from the places where they gather to mate or spawn, which in turn may be different from the places where young are reared, or where reliable water can be found.
+Animals need to move between different areas throughout their life cycles.
+The places they feed are often separate from where they mate or spawn, raise their young, or find reliable sources of water.

-Thus for wildlife to thrive, habitats must be connected.
+For wildlife to truly thrive, their habitats must remain connected.

 Connectivity is not just important to wildlife, but to humans, too.